proteomicsunitcrg/qcloud2-pipeline/README.md

 First of all:

-a.
-At Data processing > Sample type categories, add the main sample type categories, for instance QC01 and QC02.
+- At Data processing > Sample type categories, add the main sample type categories, for instance QC01 and QC02.
-b.
-At Data processing > Sample types, you'll have to tell to the QCloud2 that QC01 is for BSA, and QC02 is for HeLa, following this convention: https://github.com/proteomicsunitcrg/cv/blob/master/qc-cv.obo.
+- At Data processing > Sample types, you'll have to tell to the QCloud2 that QC01 is for BSA, and QC02 is for HeLa, following this convention: https://github.com/proteomicsunitcrg/cv/blob/master/qc-cv.obo.
-c.
-At Data processing > Context sources and PEPTIDES tab, add all the peptides that you want to monitor per each sample type.
+- At Data processing > Context sources and PEPTIDES tab, add all the peptides that you want to monitor per each sample type.
-d.
-At Data processing > Context sources and INSTRUMENT SAMPLE tab, add all the QC paramters you want to monitor.
+- At Data processing > Context sources and INSTRUMENT SAMPLE tab, add all the QC paramters you want to monitor.
-e.
-At Data processing > Parameters management, add all the parameters that you'll monitorize.
+- At Data processing > Parameters management, add all the parameters that you'll monitorize.
 For instance, mass accuracy, following this convention: https://github.com/proteomicsunitcrg/cv/blob/master/qc-cv.obo.
 "Is for" means if it's for a "sample-related parameter level" (like the Total Ion Current, for instance) or "peptide-related parmeter level" like the mass accuracy for a certain peptide.
 "Data processor" is a post-processing calculation after the data is inserted into the database by the pipeline.
 Choose "RETENTION-TIME" for computing the RT Drift, "LOG2" for peptide areas and NO_PROCESSOR for the rest

 An then:

-i.
-At Instruments > Manage categories, add a Mass spectrometer (master category) and a Liquid chromatographer. ii.
-At Instruments > Controlled vocabulary management, add all the mass spectrometers and liquid cromatographs following this conventions: for MS https://github.com/HUPO-PSI/psi-ms-CV/blob/master/psi-ms.obo and for LC https://github.com/proteomicsunitcrg/cv/blob/master/lc-cv.obo. iii.
-At Instruments > Manage instrument charts and CHART tab, add all the charts you want to be shown for each instrument and sample type. iV.
-At Instruments > Manage default views, create all the default views for each sample type.
+- At Instruments > Manage categories, add a Mass spectrometer (master category) and a Liquid chromatographer.
+- At Instruments > Controlled vocabulary management, add all the mass spectrometers and liquid cromatographs following this conventions: for MS https://github.com/HUPO-PSI/psi-ms-CV/blob/master/psi-ms.obo and for LC https://github.com/proteomicsunitcrg/cv/blob/master/lc-cv.obo.
+- At Instruments > Manage instrument charts and CHART tab, add all the charts you want to be shown for each instrument and sample type.
+- At Instruments > Manage default views, create all the default views for each sample type.
 These are the charts that are going to be available at each QC01, QC02 tab.

 ## QCloud Pipeline Installation: